sudoxnym/roomba_rest980/README.md

 ## Step 5: Robot Maintenance / Done!

-> Unfortunately, this is not implemented yet, alongside any other action.
+> Unfortunately, this is not implemented yet..

-This integration will eventually support the maintenance function of the Roomba, but still is not implemented

-## Backwards Compatibility
+## "Backwards" Compatibility

 The integration adds all the attributes that you would expect from [jeremywillans implementation](https://github.com/jeremywillans/ha-rest980-roomba), making it compatible with [the lovelace-roomba-vacuum-card](https://github.com/jeremywillans/lovelace-roomba-vacuum-card).